robwink/davinci_fork/davinci_build/windows/README.txt

 On monopoly2 that would be /c/msys64/home/rswinkle/davinci_win/

+If necessary (if you updated them), copy the davinci library and dv.gih from the repo to the install directory as well.

 cd to parent of install directory and copy the nsi script there run NSIS on the script (after changing the defines at the top)